compound-finance/comet-migrator/SPEC.md

-# Comet V2 Migrator
+# Comet Migrator

-The CToken Migrator is a set of contracts to transfer a positions from [Compound II](https://v2-app.compound.finance) to [Compound III](https://v3-app.compound.finance).
+The Comet Migrator is a set of contracts to transfer a positions from [Compound II](https://v2-app.compound.finance) and other DeFi protocols to [Compound III](https://v3-app.compound.finance).

-# Migration Spec Comet_V2_Migrator
+# Migration Spec CometMigrator

-The Comet_V2_Migrator contract is used to transfer a position where a user is borrowing a token from Compound II to a position where that user is now borrowing USDC in Compound III.
+The CometMigrator contract is used to transfer a position where a user is borrowing a token from Compound II to a position where that user is now borrowing USDC in Compound III.
 We use a flash loan to faciliate the transition, but there are no swaps otherwise involved in this transfer.
 Positions can be transferred in whole or in part.

 ## Knobs